noahneville/noah-brunner-portfolio/x-pseudocode.md

 * Design should be mobile first, with a good color pallete and a large readable font.

 * Consider using animations and React component libraries.
 Note that this will not affect your grade, but it might impact how potential employers gauge your knowledge.

+## Things To Do

+* ~~Build Project.js generic card that we can inject our specific data into~~

+* ~~Build contact form~~

+* Build Resume.js with a large image of our resume that downloads the file when clicked

+* Add Icons to Footer with react-icons

+* Fix Contact.js submit button

+* Add focus check and email validation check to Contact.js

+* Fix navbar with MUI component

+* Write About Me

+* Stylings for everything